gradle/gradle/design-docs/play-support.md

 - Watch project directory (`projectDir`) for changes to trigger re-run
 - Add `FileWatchService` that can be given Files to watch
 - When files change, mark the file as out of date
-- Re-run trigger polls the watch service for changes at some default rate ("quiet mode")
+- Re-run trigger polls the watch service for changes at some default rate ("quiet period")
 - ~~Ignore build/ .gradle/ etc files.~~

 #### Test Coverage